 Christian Leaders Training Institute

-The Program.
+The Curriculum.
 Global University provides an excellent set of materials, which we are using as the texts for the courses that are being offered.
 The 18 Christian Service courses provide a foundational level for all church leadership.
 A Christian Service Certificate is offered for completion of these courses.
-After the Christian Service Certificate, a leader can work on the Advanced Leadership Certificates, which are offered for successful completion of six courses in five areas: Pastoral Ministries, Theology, Christian Education, Bible, and Evangelism/Missions.
+After the Christian Service Certificate, a leader can work on five Advanced Leadership Certificates, which are offered for successful completion of six courses in the following areas: Pastoral Ministries, Theology, Christian Education, Bible, and Evangelism/Missions.
 Completion of all six certificates gives a leader the equivalent of a three year diploma.

 Organization.
-CLTI is directed by a Board of Administrators made up of representatives from the five church bodies involved.
+CLTI is directed by a Board of Administrators.
 Each of the three national churches has a separate CLTI National Director and is free to adapt the program to best meet their needs.
 The courses of CLTI are offered by Local Training Centers, which are regulated by the Board of Administrators.
-At present we have over 20 Local Training Centers with about 700 students.
+At present we have a number of Local Training Centers scattered across the nation.

 THE NEED